opencaesar/jpl-rosetta-extension/README.md

 # JPL Rosetta Extension

-An extension to the Rosetta IDE providing a viewpoint for the JPL vocabularies
+An extension to the Rosetta IDE providing a UI viewpoint for the JPL vocabularies

 ## Installation